A-A-Abdelhamid/LLP_Sleptons_RPV_SUSY/generate_events/README.md

 Data sets used for testing other parts of this project were generated using the following process:

-1. Follow instructions outlined [here](https://github.com/lawrenceleejr/DVMuReint#docker) to install Docker, pull the appropriate image, and importing the required lhapdf sets.
+1. Follow instructions outlined [here](https://github.com/lawrenceleejr/DVMuReint#docker) to install Docker, pull the appropriate image, and import the required lhapdf sets.

-2. Clone or download the [UFO model directory](https://github.com/lawrenceleejr/DVMuReint/tree/main/RPVMSSM_UFO)
+2. Clone or download the [UFO model directory](https://github.com/lawrenceleejr/DVMuReint/tree/main/RPVMSSM_UFO).

 3. From a directory that contains the UFO model, run the Docker image.